-325. INSTITUTION ORGANIZATION AND ADMINISTRATION.
+320. Institution Organization and Administration.
 Fall.
 Credit two hours.
 Primarily for seniors.
 Advised for all students specializing in institution management, dietetics, or school lunch supervision.
-Prerequisites, I.M.
-220 and 318.
-Miss BURGOIN.
+Prerequisites, Institution Management 220 and 230.
+Industrial and Labor Relations 461 is required to precede or parallel this course.
+Mrs. Bloetjes.
 M F 2.
 Room 124.

-Analysis and interpretation of major ad-

-ministrative problems in operating a food service organization.
-Application of business management, budgetary, and production control principles to quantity meal operations.
+Analysis and interpretation of major administrative problems in operating a food service organization.
+Application of business management, budgetary, and production control principles to quantity meal preparation and service.

-327. INSTITUTION FOOD SERVICE EQUIPMENT.
+327. Institution Food Service Equipment.
 Fall.
 Credit two hours.
 For juniors and seniors interested in Institution Management.
+Recommended to parallel Institution

-Prerequisite, I.M.
-318. Miss CUTLAR.
+Management 320.
+Prerequisite, Institution Management 230.
+Miss Cutlar.